-In this blog, we’ll clarify the differences between identification versus verification versus authentication and explain what each means in the context of online identities and cybersecurity.
+In this blog, we’ll clarify the differences between identification vs. authentication and the related concepts and explain what each means in the context of online identities and cybersecurity.

 What is Identification?

 Identification is simply the process of someone claiming to be a specific person.
-They can identify themselves on the phone as “Robert,” flash a library card with a name on it or have an email address with their name before the @ symbol.
+They can identify themselves on the phone as “Robert,” flash a library card with a name on it, swipe a smart card, or have an email address with their name before the @ symbol.